-- ILUs: 1 space per unit - Guest parking for the ILUs may be provided at a maximum ration of 1 space per three (3) units but is not required. - Assisted living/dementia care: 0.5 spaces per unit - All parking associated with the independent living units and the assisted living/dementia care home, including employee parking, shall be located under the ground surface.
+- ILUs: 1 space per unit - Guest parking for the ILUs may be provided at a maximum ratio of 1 space per three (3) units but is not required. - Assisted living/dementia care: 0.5 spaces per unit - All parking associated with the independent living units and the assisted living/dementia care home, including employee parking, shall be located under the ground surface.
 However, a maximum of 20% of the total parking may be surface parking earmarked for visitors and/or as handicapped spaces. - Each townhouse unit shall have a one- or two-car attached garage. - Street parking is not permitted anywhere within the District. - Parking spaces may be 9' x 18' - Electric vehicle charging equipment shall be located interior to townhouse garages as well as associated with the independent living units and the assisted living/ dementia care building where the exact location shall be at the discretion of the owner. - Development shall meet all parking requirements under this Plan; however, a de minimis exception from the parking requirements for assisted living/dementia care/ILUs from the Residential Site Improvement Standards ("RSIS") found at N.J.A.C.
 5:21 is acceptable.

-Glen Alpin Mansion First Floor Plan Photo courtesy of the Harding Township Historical Society
+Early Photo of the Glen Alpin Mansion, Prior to the Construction of the Conservatory Photo courtesy of the Harding Township Historical Society